shibaFoss/AIO-Video-Downloader/CONTRIBUTING.md

 ## 💡 Feature Requests

-VideoMate is designed to be a **simple and user-friendly interface** for yt-dlp, providing essential functionality without exposing the full command-line interface.
+AIO Video Downloader is designed to be a **simple and user-friendly interface** for yt-dlp, providing essential functionality without exposing the full command-line interface.

 You're welcome to request features that improve usability, download flexibility, or integration with Android features.

-> Note: Since VideoMate does not aim to support all yt-dlp CLI features, highly advanced options may not be considered.
+> Note: Since AIO Video Downloader does not aim to support all yt-dlp CLI features, highly advanced options may not be considered.

 ---